The College Catalog

 The application for the Self-Designed major must be approved by the primary and secondary advisor before submitting it to the faculty Committee on Curriculum and Assessment.
 The committee will review the proposed major and either approve, approve pending modification, or reject the proposed program.

-Final approval is determined by the associate provost of undergraduate education.
+Final approval is determined by the Associate Provost of Arts and Sciences.
 Any changes made to the courses required for the major must be approved by the Committee on Curriculum and Assessment and supported by a justification from the student and primary advisor.

 Students planning on a Self-Designed major generally submit their proposals within their first four semesters at the College.
 The number of credits in the major that were completed before submitting a proposal may influence the committee’s decision concerning approval of the major.
 Except in unusual cases and with sufficient justification, proposals submitted after 60 percent of the coursework for the Self-Designed major has been completed will not be considered.

 It is important to note that the Self-Designed major offers a creative alternative for students with definite, integrated educational goals.
 It is not a way for students to avoid specific requirements.
-Consistent with the grading policies for all undergraduate majors, students may not elect for the Pass/Fail option in courses that fulfill Constellation LVC requirements or the requirements of the Self-Designed major.
+Consistent with the grading policies for all undergraduate majors, students may not elect for the Pass/Fail option in courses that fulfill General Education requirements or the requirements of the Self-Designed major.

 Degree: Bachelor of Arts or Bachelor of Science degree (depending on concentration) with a Self-Designed major.